post

 Referees should briefly explain any infringements to ALL the players and help players with instructions.
 They are the teachers on the field – and should encourage proper play and sporting behavior.
 Every effort should be made to keep the game moving and free from stoppages for doubtful infractions.
 Let them play and enjoy.

-Referees must be registered AYSO volunteers (meaning completion of Safe Haven and volunteer background check, CDC Concussion Awareness, Sudden Cardiac Arrest, and Safe Sport) and must attend Region 20’s online ZOOM “Parent Referee Orientation” offered in the Fall.
+Referees must be registered AYSO volunteers (meaning completion of Safe Haven and volunteer background check, CDC Concussion Awareness, Sudden Cardiac Arrest, and updated Safe Sport) and must attend Region 20’s online ZOOM “Parent Referee Orientation” offered in the Fall.
 Usually, one Center Referee is enough to handle these games; the field is small and it’s relatively simple to make every call (i.e. when ball goes out of play).
 But, “unofficial assistant referees” can be handy, and may work each sideline calling the ball in and out of play.
-The HOME team (first team listed on the schedule) should provide the referee (Center Referee) and maybe an “Assistant Referee.”
-The visitor team should provide the other assistant referee (AR).
-If someone from the Home team is absent, they should recruit a Center Referee from the visiting team.
+The HOME team (first team listed on the schedule) should provide the referee (Center Referee).

 Coaches shall use positive coaching skills (avoid constant coaching, no yelling at players), stay within the designated technical area (coach’s box—no more than 8 yards on either side of the midfield line), show respectful attitude toward the referees and HAVE FUN!